djcloudking/ansible-challenges/Get Started with Ansible/Ansible for beginner.md

 ### Step 2: Run the playbook

-- Execute your playbook using the ansible-navigator command:
+- Make sure Ansible is installed on your system.
+If not, you can install Ansible using package managers like *apt*, *yum*, or *pip*, depending on your operating system.

-### Step 3: Check playbook
+- In my case, I am using Ubuntu systems.
+For that reason, I can install Ansible using the commands: sudo apt update and sudo apt install ansible.

-- Now, let’s create a second playbook for post-configuration checks, named system_checks.yml:
+- Execute your playbook using this command: ansible-playbook system_setup.yml

-- Run the checks playbook:
+### Step 3: Review

 - Review the output to ensure the user creation was successful.